-When you make decisions about what features should be included, taken out, or left out of your product, you think in terms of features, but in reality, you are making those decisions based on benefits.
+When you make decisions about what features should be included, taken out, or left out of your product, you think in terms of it, but in reality, you are making those decisions based on benefits.

-What are the Benefits?
+What Are the Benefits?

-For example, if the 8 GB RAM and 4 GB RAM have the same access speed but the prices are different, nobody will ever buy the 8 GB RAM as it does not have any benefits.
+For example, if the 8 GB RAM and 4 GB RAM have the same access speed, but the prices are different, nobody will ever buy the 8 GB RAM as it does not have any benefits.

-How to Define your Product’s Features?
+How to Define Your Product’s Features?

 There are thousands of similar products as yours in the market.
 So, you should try to highlight the uniqueness of your product so that the customer could understand and know what is different in your product and why they should buy it.

 Here is a quick guide to represent your product’s features effectively:

 - Try to represent the features as benefits.
 Focus on how certain feature solves the problem of your customer.